vjvardhan/finzly-api-developerportal/developer-portal/scheduling-payment.md

 ---
-title: Schedule Payment
+title: Schedule a Payout
 ---

-## How to schedule a payment
+## How to schedule a payout

 You can schedule a payment using the following simple steps